 www.guggenheim-bilbao.eus

-The Guggenheim in Bilbao is arguable Gehry’s most recognizable architecture outside the U.S. Indeed, it’s regarded as among the most important works of its era.
-The museum itself is among Spain’s largest and an undeniable city landmark.
-The acclaimed modern art museum’s collections includes works from Willem de Kooning, Pablo Picasso and Andy Warhol.
-Additionally, not far from the Guggenheim Museum is La Ribera, Europe’s largest indoor market.
+The Guggenheim in Bilbao is arguably Gehry’s most recognizable architecture outside the U.S. Indeed, it’s among the most important works of its era.
+The museum is among Spain’s most extensive and an undeniable city landmark.
+The acclaimed modern art museum’s collections include works from Willem de Kooning, Pablo Picasso, and Andy Warhol.
+La Ribera, Europe’s largest indoor market, is near the Guggenheim Museum.

 Related: Famous Opera Houses In Europe